SimplyAMan/aliexpress_redirector/README.md

 *Disclaimer.* This software is provided "as is".
 Moreover it's my first project in JavaScript.

-As a example I use https://bitbucket.org/globalbus/aliexpress-redirector/downloads/aliexpress-redirector.user.js
+As a example I used https://bitbucket.org/globalbus/aliexpress-redirector/downloads/aliexpress-redirector.user.js